 All domestic and international students who are over the age of 18 have the option of securing accommodation before they arrive or booking into short-term accommodation for one or two weeks while deciding where they would like to live.

 The benefit of moving into short term accommodation first is that it allows students to inspect all accommodation options before making a long-term commitment.
 However, students who would like the security of having their long-term accommodation organised in advance may prefer to secure a place before arrival.

 Below is a description of some of the accommodation types and approximate rates.
 While standards will vary, all accommodation options outlined in this document have been assessed by Le Cordon Bleu New Zealand as being of an acceptable standard.

 For short-term stays, students may wish to use backpacker/hostel or budget hotel accommodation.
 This is a great option for those who are unsure about where they would like to live and allows students to have a look at a range of options before making a long-term commitment.
-Prices start at approximately $30/night for a bed in a secure dormitory to approximately $140/night (minimum 7 days) for a serviced studio apartment.
 However, bear in mind that budget hotels and backpacker/hostels are for those who are more socially active and outgoing as you will be living in a mix with other young professionals and students.
 If you value your quiet time this may not be a good fit.